Title: A Year in Provence

 Synopsis: They had been there often as tourists.
 They had cherished the dream of someday living all year under the Provencal sun.
 And suddenly it happened.

 Here is the month-by-month account of the charms and frustrations that Peter Mayle and his wife — and their two large dogs — experience their first year in the remote country of the Luberon restoring a two-centuries-old stone farmhouse that they bought on sight.
 From coping in January with the first mistral, which comes howling down from the Rhone Valley and wreaks havoc with the pipes, to dealing as the months go by with the disarming promises and procrastination of the local masons and plumbers, Peter Mayle delights us with his strategies for survival.
 He relishes the growing camaraderie with his country neighbors — despite the rich, soupy, often impenetrable patois that threatens to separate them.
 He makes friends with boar hunters and truffle hunters, a man who eats foxes, and another who bites dentists; he discovers the secrets of handicapping racing goats and of disarming vipers.
-And he comes to dread the onslaught of tourists who disrupt his tranquillity.
+And he comes to dread the onslaught of tourists who disrupt his tranquility.